-- \ Mr. Patanjali Govind Keswani has been re-appointed as Chairman and Managing Director w.e.f April 1, 2023, in the Board Meeting held on February 10, 2023, subject to the approval of the shareholders through postal ballot.
-The results of the postal ballot shall be declared on or before June 15, 2023. - \\ Mr. Ashish Kumar Guha and Mr. Arvind Singhania ceased to be an Independent Non-Executive Director of the Company effective September 14, 2022, and Mr. Pradeep Mathur, ceased to be an Independent Non-Executive Director of the Company effective December 4, 2022. - \\\ Dr. Arindam Kumar Bhattacharya abstrained from taking sitting fees till December, 2022. - ^ There are no severance fees payable to any of the Directors. - ^^ The Independent Non-Executive Directors were paid sitting fees of ₹ 25,000/- for attending each meeting of the Board and ₹ 10,000/- for each committee meetings.
-The Board of Directors at their meeting held on February 10, 2023, on the recommendation of Nomination and Remuneration Committee has increased the sitting fees to ₹ 75,000/-. for attending each meeting of the Board and ₹ 50,000/- for each Audit Committee and Nomination and Remuneration Committee meeting and ₹ 10,000/- for all other Committees of the Board attended by them.
+\ Mr. Patanjali Govind Keswani has been re-appointed as Chairman and Managing Director w.e.f April 1, 2023, in the Board Meeting held on February 10, 2023, subject to the approval of the shareholders through postal ballot.
+The results of the postal ballot shall be declared on or before June 15, 2023.

+- December 4, 2022. - \\\ Dr. Arindam Kumar Bhattacharya abstrained from taking sitting fees till December, 2022. - ^ There are no severance fees payable to any of the Directors. - ^^ The Independent Non-Executive Directors were paid sitting fees of ₹ 25,000/- for attending each meeting of the Board and other Committees of the Board attended by them.

-Criteria for making payments to Non- During the Financial Year under review, one (1) meeting Executive Directors including all pecuniary of the Corporate Social Responsibility Committee has relationship or transactions of Non- been held on May 27, 2022, with the necessary quorum Executive Directors
+During the Financial under review, the Nomination & Performance Evaluation Criteria for Directors

+Pursuant to the provisions of Section 134(3)(p) of the Act read with the SEBI (LODR) Regulations, the Nomination & Remuneration Committee carried out the annual performance evaluation of the Directors individually including the Chairman and the Board evaluated the overall effectiveness of the Board of Directors including its Committees based on the ratings given by the Nomination & Remuneration Committee of the Company.

+\\ Mr. Ashish Kumar Guha and Mr. Arvind Singhania ceased to be an Independent Non-Executive Director of the Company effective September 14, 2022, and Mr. Pradeep Mathur, ceased to be an Independent Non-Executive Director of the Company effective

+₹ 10,000/- for each committee meetings.
+The Board of Directors at their meeting held on February 10, 2023, on the recommendation of Nomination and Remuneration Committee has increased the sitting fees to ₹ 75,000/-. for attending each meeting of the Board and ₹ 50,000/- for each Audit Committee and Nomination and Remuneration Committee meeting and ₹ 10,000/- for all

+Executive Directors